.anything two-wheels, travel, food, beauty, fashion and my personal musings.

 Bentong is about 80km from Kuala Lumpur, and approximately 401km from Tuas Checkpoint, depending on the route taken, while the property is another 20km from Bentong town.
 We left close to midnight on Thursday and arrived at the campsite on Friday morning about 5am, having braved a huge storm and heavy traffic (for late night travel).

 We spent a total of three nights in Bentong, exploring the town and neighbouring attractions – Bukit Tinggi (35km) and Batu Caves (60km from Bentong).
-There is also Fraser’s Hill and Genting Highlands, all within reach with one’s own transport.
+There is also Fraser’s Hill and Genting Highlands, all within reach (with transport).
 Bikers will certainly enjoy the twisties plying Bukit Tinggi.

 Immersing in the great outdoors has its benefits but the best has to be when its done distraction free: there is no WIFI available here, and mobile service is limited.
 It gave my partner and I an opportunity to fully engage each other.
 It is such a great place to fall off the grid, and just focus on nature and each other.
 Go on a nature walk around the property with the “glamper” guide and try out rubber-tapping!

-The retreat gets crowded over weekends as local families venture out to enjoy staycations as such.
+The retreat gets crowded over weekends as local families venture out to enjoy staycations and such.
 The place also seems to be a choice location for companies to conduct team building sessions.

 We spent two nights in a kitted-out tent that came with air-conditioning, attached shower and toilet and a queen-sized bed, then moved into a one-bedroom villa on our last night.
 The one-bedroom villa has a sitting area (large enough for two extra beds), a king-sized bed and an attached wet room with standing shower, water heater and toilet.